View our ranges

 How much starchy food should your toddler eat?

 Starchy foods, such as bread, potatoes, breakfast cereal, rice and pasta should form the basis of your toddler’s meals.
 Aim for five portions of starchy foods a day - one at each meal and in snacks.
-A portion is around a quarter to one slice of bread, a quarter to half of
+A portion is around a quarter to one slice of bread, a quarter to half of a cooked potato, or two to four tablespoons of cooked rice, pasta or couscous.
+Your toddler might enjoy half or a whole scone or scotch pancake, and one or two rice cakes or oatcakes as snacks.

 How much fruit and vegetables should your toddler eat?

 Give them a rainbow of fruit and vegetables: green beans, broccoli, peas and spinach, oranges, blueberries, tomatoes, squashes and sweetcorn.
 Fresh, frozen, tinned and dried all count, but keep dried fruits (raisins, dates and dried apricots) for mealtimes, or as one daily snack as they are high in sugar.
-Toddlers should have five portions of fruit and vegetables a day, one at each meal, such
+Toddlers should have five portions of fruit and vegetables a day, one at each meal, such as: half to two tablespoons of cooked veg, two to six carrot sticks, or half an apple, orange or pear.
+You may find they’ll manage a whole clementine or banana, or a handful of strawberries as their snacks.

 How much dairy should your toddler eat?